ipfs/js-ipfs/submodules/ipfs-path-resolver/README.md

 # ipfs-path-resolver

-Resolves ipfs paths to objects, using ipfs-storage.
+Resolves ipfs paths to objects, using ipfs-blocks.
 The resolver will retrieve (`get`) all necessary blocks in order to resolve the path.

 ## Examples